 Business or corporate trust

-A request for a pay out under a group life insurance policy when an employee dies.
+A request for a lump sum pay out under a death in service insurance policy when an employee dies.

 The total value of the deceased's assets including legal rights, interests and entitlements to property of any kind - less all liabilities and debts such as funeral expenses.